 Other freelance work in the UK included: the Glenn Miller Orchestra UK, the Syd Lawrence Orchestra, the BBC Big Band, Phil Woods, Bill Watrous, Rob McConnell, Andy Prior Big Band, the Three Degrees, the Supremes, the Brasshoppers and numerous other big bands, jazz groups and production shows.

 In late 2009, Bryan Davis emigrated to the USA.
-Now a fixture on the scene in New York City, he has performed and recorded with numerous groups in the US including Arturo O’Farrill & the Afro Latin Jazz Orchestra, Blood Sweat & Tears, the Duke Ellington Orchestra, Orrin Evans’ Captain Black Big Band, the Eyal Vilner Big Band, the Birdland Big Band, Charlie Rosen’s Broadway Big Band, the 8 Bit Big Band, the Vanguard Jazz Orchestra, Mike Longo’s NY State of the Art Jazz Ensemble, Mr Ho’s Orchestrotica, Gary Morgan’s Panamericana, the Artie Shaw Orchestra, the Tommy Dorsey Orchestra and Danny Seraphine’s CTA, among many others.
-US theatre credits include sub work on Broadway for On Your Feet, Book of Mormon and Chicago, and the National Tour of Legally Blonde.
+Now a fixture on the scene in New York City, he has performed and recorded with numerous groups in the US including Arturo O’Farrill & the Afro Latin Jazz Orchestra, Blood Sweat & Tears, the Duke Ellington Orchestra, the Count Basie Orchestra, the Eyal Vilner Big Band, the Birdland Big Band, the 8 Bit Big Band, the Vanguard Jazz Orchestra, Mike Longo’s NY State of the Art Jazz Ensemble, Mr Ho’s Orchestrotica, Gary Morgan’s Panamericana, the Artie Shaw Orchestra, the Tommy Dorsey Orchestra and Danny Seraphine’s CTA, among many others.
+US theatre credits include sub work on Broadway for Diana, the Musical; On Your Feet and Chicago, and the National Tour of Legally Blonde.
 In 2012, Bryan recorded as part of Brian Lynch’s “Madera Latino” project, a Latin-Jazz Tribute to Woody Shaw, which was nominated for a Grammy® following it’s eventual release in 2016.
-In 2017, he also performed on the Grammy winning recording “Familia” with Arturo O’Farrill & the Afro Latin Jazz Orchestra (“Familia“, “Four Questions” and “Fandango at the Wall in New York”) and The 8-Bit Big Band’s “Backwards Compatible“.
+Since 2017, he has also performed on 2 Grammy winning recordings, including 3 with Arturo O’Farrill & the Afro Latin Jazz Orchestra (“Familia“, “Four Questions” and “Fandango at the Wall in New York”) and The 8-Bit Big Band’s “Backwards Compatible“.